Brogolem35/eartube/README.md

 # Eartube

-A stupid simple YouTube Music frontend with caching and stuff.
+A stupid simple YouTube Music frontend with caching (only Favorites) and stuff.

 ![Eartube screenshot](img/screenshot.png)